-A diploid Italian ryegrass which provides excellent autumn/winter feed in the second and third years under favourable conditions.
-The right variety for a wide range of farming enterprises.
+Charger is a diploid Italian ryegrass which provides excellent autumn/winter feed in the second and third years under favourable conditions.

 A later maturing plant which can extend the grazing season into late summer.
 Charger benefits from late season rains or irrigation.